 Economics majors, and all students, should feel free to visit any of our faculty during their office hours and by appointment to discuss particular courses, programs of study and economics in general.

-- Emma Stephens, Assistant Professor (development, agricultural economics, economic history and system dynamics)
+- Emma Stephens, Associate Professor (development, agricultural economics, economic history and system dynamics)

 - Linus Yamane, Professor (macroeconomics, econometrics, labor, Japanese economy)